Our Most Premium Collector Grade Rifles

 PL2: Springfield Armory Model Shop M1 Serial Number 23 – $114,999.95

 A fine example of one of the first 80 hand assembled test rifles produced in the late summer of 1937 at Springfield Armory’s Model Shop under the direct supervision of J.C.
 Garand and used for testing before the M1 went into production.
 Serial number 23 is documented by Springfield Research as being used in the first bayonet trials at Aberdeen Proving Grounds.
 These first model shop rifles were retained at Springfield and upgraded with new revision parts as produced for testing and the reason why only a few of these model shop rifles survive intact as built and these reside in museums at Springfield Armory National Historic Site and Rock Island Arsenal.
-Serial number 23 retains all original Gas-Trap configuration parts and is “circa” 1940 configuration including original Gas Trap barrel with bright sharp bore, type III Gas Trap cylinder, Key-stone operating rod spring, un-modified no-trap stock with solid buttplate, milled and grooved bands, early configuration rear sight, early receiver internals and trigger housing.
-There is a arsenal repair on the right side of the receiver, additional photos can be sent upon request until the listing is updated.
+Serial number 23 has all original finish Gas-Trap configuration parts and is “circa” 1940 configuration including correct Gas Trap barrel with bright sharp bore, type III Gas Trap cylinder, Key-stone operating rod spring, un-modified no-trap stock with solid buttplate, milled and grooved bands, early configuration rear sight, early receiver internals and trigger housing.
+This extremely rare piece has been expertly restored by our founder Anthony Pucci.
+There is a torch cut and repair on the right side of the receiver, additional photos can be sent upon request until the listing is updated.
 Rifle is in excellent condition with no reproduction parts.
 Less than 20% of these first Model Shop rifles are known to have survived with most residing in museums or premier U.S. martial collections.
 A rare opportunity to obtain one of these truly rare and desirable M1 rifles.